|Follow PSU Field Hockey:||Follow @PennStateFH|

 Three different student-athletes have received Capital One/CoSIDA Academic All-America honors since 2000, and Kelsey Amy (2011-12) and Laura Gebhart (2014) have given the Lions first-team representation following three of the past four seasons.

 Morrett-Curtiss continued the program’s winning tradition from the start, leading her first 14 teams into the NCAA Tournament to give Penn State 19-straight NCAA appearances from 1982-00.
-Morett-Curtiss has enjoyed a winning record in 26 of her 28 years with just one losing season.
+Morett-Curtiss has enjoyed a winning record in 27 of her 30 years with just two losing seasons.
 Under Morett-Curtiss and Gillian Rattray before her, Penn State amassed 32-straight years with at least 10 or more wins.

-Since Penn State’s entry into the Big Ten in 1992, Morett’s program has produced more First Team All-Big Ten selections, Big Ten Defensive Players of the Year, Big Ten Athletes of the Year and Big Ten Freshmen of the Year than any other program.
+Since Penn State’s entry into the Big Ten in 1992, Morett’s program has produced more First Team All-Big Ten selections, Big Ten Defensive Player of the Year, Big Ten Athletes of the Year and Big Ten Freshman of the Year than any other program.
 Penn State’s 10 Big Ten Defensive Player of the Year honorees are five more than any other school.

 Under Morett-Curtiss’ tutelage, five of her players have been named Big Ten Athlete of the Year -- Traci Anselmo, Jen Coletta, Heather Gorlaski, Tracey Larson and Kiley Kulina.
 Six players have been voted the Big Ten Offensive Player of the Year -- Natalie Berrena, Dawn Lammey, Larson, Tara Maguire, Allison Scola and Kelsey Amy.
 In 2012 and 2013, Brittany Grzywacz was named the Big Ten Defensive Player of the Year, earning the ninth and 10th Big Ten Defensive Player of the Year honors from Penn State, joining Anselmo, Gorlaski, Becca Main, Jill Martz, Jill Pearsall and Jen Long.
 Long, Anselmo and Grzywacz are the only Lions to earn the honor twice.

 A number of Morett-Curtiss’ players - past and present - have played at an elite level with the United States program, with Larson earning a spot on the U.S. National Team for three consecutive seasons.
 Another former Nittany Lion, Eleanor Stone, has been on the national team for a total of seven different seasons.
 Eight former players have competed on the U.S. National Team, while several others have played on various levels of national teams.
 In the spring of 2007, Long and Scola represented the U.S. on the U-21 team’s tour of China.
 Morett-Curtiss attended with them as the Chef de Mission for U.S. Field Hockey.
 Additionally, Long and Scola, along with All-America alum Larson, helped the East team capture the U.S. Open Regional Championship in the summer of 2007.
-Gebhart, a recent graduate is the latest Nittany Lion to rise through the ranks at the national level.
+Gebhart, a 2014 graduate is one of the latest Nittany Lion to rise through the ranks at the national level.
 She has competed for the U.S. at the Junior World Cup in Germany in the summer of 2013 and was named to the 2013-14 U.S. National Team in May 2013.
+Amanda Dinunzio, a recent graduate (2015) is the latest Nittany Lion to rise through the ranks at the national level.
+She was named to the 2016-17 U.S. National Team in August 2016.

 In 2012, the team captured both the Big Ten regular season and Big Ten Tournament crowns in the same season for the third time in her illustrious career.
 Morett-Curtiss reached a coaching milestone during 2012, as she recorded her 400th win as a head coach of Penn State in a 7-1 defeat of No. 24 Indiana on Sept.
 21. The Nittany Lions’ record of 18-4 (.818) was the fifth-best mark of Morett--Curtiss’ career.
 Penn State earned a 5-1 record in Big Ten regular season play before defeating Iowa and Michigan for a second time in the Big Ten tourney on the way to the title.
 Morett earned Big Ten Coach of the Year honors for the fifth time in her career for the standout season.
 The Lions made it to the NCAA Quarterfinals for the second consecutive season after defeating Albany 2-1 in the opening round.
 Morett-Curtiss’ 2012 squad featured the Big Ten Offensive Player of the Year, the Big Ten Defensive Player of the Year, five NFHCA All-Americans, four All-Big Ten selections, three Big Ten All-Tournament Team members and a program record 16 Academic All-Big Ten honorees.

 In 2011, Penn State was crowned the Big Ten Tournament champions after defeating the Michigan Wolverines on Nov.
 6 in the Championship game.
 It was Penn State’s first Big Ten Tournament title since 1998.
-The Big Ten champion Nittany Lions finished the season with a 17-6 overall record and also earned an NCAA first round victory over the Northeastern Huskies.
+The Big Ten champion Nittany Lions finished the season with a 17-6 overall record and also earned a NCAA first-round victory over the Northeastern Huskies.
 Morett-Curtiss had three players recognized with NFHCA All-America honors.

 Following an up-and-down 2009 season, Penn State rebounded in fine fashion in 2010.
 Finishing with a 14-6 record, the Lions won seven more games than they did in 2009, which marked the second-largest improvement in the nation.
 Guiding the squad to a berth in the NCAA Tournament, Morett-Curtiss earned NFHCA Mideast Region Coach of the Year honors and helped three of her players earn All-America honors.